Creatige/Creatige-App/README.md

 * User will be able to create AI generated pictures using a text description and an initialization image taken with the phone camera on the creation screen

-* User receives push notifications
+* User receives push notifications to notify them their image is ready

-* User can view the embedded image media within the detail view
+* Detail view shows comments

+* Detail view lets user add comments

 * User can log out of the app

+* User can change their profile picture

+* User can change their password

+* User can change the visibility of their profile

 **Optional Nice-to-have Stories**

-* Allow user to make their profile public or private

 * Share between other social media

 * Allow user to search for other accounts in the app

 * User can refresh posts timeline by pulling down to refresh

-* User can comment on a post

-* User can like a post

 * User can add friends to see their creations on their feed